Mahmoud-Exp626/Project_3/README.md

 ## :question: Big Ten Football Questions
 - Is the data sufficient to answer our questions?
-- Is there a correlation between head coach salary and football game win/loss?
+- Is there a correlation between Revenue & Expenses and football game Win/Loss?
-- Does the school size impact season success?
 - Are there any outliers to consider?
 - Does success of previous years/seasons impact the number of applications for the following academic year?